tomblanchard/boilerplate/README.md

 ##### `framework/objects/_bare-list.scss`

 Removes indents and bullet points from lists.
+See [here](http://tomblanchard.github.io/boilerplate/#bare-list) for usage / notes examples etc.

 ##### `framework/objects/_flag.scss`

 Very similar to the media object, however it give us control over the vertical alignments of the text and image.
+See [here](http://tomblanchard.github.io/boilerplate/#flag) for usage / notes examples etc.

 ##### `framework/objects/_flyout.scss`

 Content that flys out of a parent when said parent is hovered.
 They typically appear bottom-left of the parent.
+See [here](http://tomblanchard.github.io/boilerplate/#flyout) for usage / notes examples etc.

 ##### `framework/objects/_grid.scss`

 Simple, fluid, nestable, flexible grid system.
+See [here](http://tomblanchard.github.io/boilerplate/#grid) for usage / notes examples etc.

 ##### `framework/objects/_media.scss`

 Place image and text-like content side-by-side.
+See [here](http://tomblanchard.github.io/boilerplate/#media) for usage / notes examples etc.

 ##### `framework/objects/_nav.scss`

 Turn a list into a horizontal row of list items, mostly for use in navigation menus.
+See [here](http://tomblanchard.github.io/boilerplate/#nav) for usage / notes examples etc.

 ##### `framework/objects/_sprite.scss`

 Turn elements into icons with a background image and no text.
+See [here](http://tomblanchard.github.io/boilerplate/#sprite) for usage / notes examples etc.

 ##### `framework/_base.scss`